 WHERE: Meet along the west side of Highway 1 at the locked entrance gate one quarter mile north of the former Point Sur Naval Facility.
 Tours are limited to 40 people.
 No large motorhomes, trailers or busses.
 There is no public beach access.
-Tours of the Naval Facility, a Cold War listening station, expect to begin in 2019.
+Tours of the Naval Facility, a Cold War listening station are available.
+See website.

 ADMISSION: \$15 for adults, \$5 for ages 6 to 17.
-5 and under are free (moonlight tours: \$25/\$10).
+5 and under are free (moonlight tours: 25/ (10).
 A video featuring the Pt.
 Sur tour can be viewed at the Big Sur Station.
 Tours are not recommended for small children.
 Dogs, food, and smoking are prohibited.

 TOURS: Each tour takes about 3 hours, and involves a one-half mile hike each way, with a 300-foot climb in elevation.
-Always be prepared for cold, windy weather even in the summer. www.pointsur.org
+Always be prepared for cold, windy weather even in the summer.